-G1 Other:
+Other:

-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 23 students on approved overloads can go up to 23 credits
+Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+12 23 students on approved overloads can go up to 23 credits Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х

-G3 Yes No

-Do tuition and fees vary by year of study (e.g., sophomore, iunior, senior)? Х
+G4 Do tuition and fees vary by undergraduate instructional program?

-junior, senior)?

-G4 De trition and feed your by undergraduate instructional Yes No G4 Do tuition and fees vary by undergraduate instructional program?
-X G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?